 In February 2020, a warrant was issued for Jacob Zuma's arrest after he failed to appear in court.

-As part of its international commitments, South Africa has pledged to peak emissions between 2020 and 2025.
+As part of its international commitments, South Africa pledged to peak emissions between 2020 and 2025.

-Since 2020, South Africa has been undergoing a period of intense political and economic crisis, leading to warnings of a potential collapse into a failed state.
+South Africa has been undergoing a period of political and economic crisis since 2020, raising concerns about it becoming a failed state.

-In 2021 Jacob Zuma was found guilty of contempt of court and sentenced to 15 months' imprisonment.
+In 2021, Jacob Zuma was found guilty of contempt of court and sentenced to imprisonment, leading to protests, riots, and violence.

-In 2021, the amount of freight carried on the rail network declined to 179 million tons.
+In 2021, the amount of freight carried on South Africa's rail network declined to 179 million tons.

-In 2021, the cumulated duration of the outages due to rotational load shedding was equivalent to 48 days.
+In 2021, the cumulative duration of outages due to rotational load shedding in South Africa, with each lasting 2 to 4 hours, was equivalent to 48 days.

 According to the 2022 census, the three most spoken first languages in South Africa are Zulu (24.4%), Xhosa (16.6%), and Afrikaans (10.6%).

-As of 2022, South Africa has a population of about 62 million people.
-The last census was also held in 2022.
+As of 2022, South Africa had a population of about 62 million people according to the last census held in 2022.

 During the 2022 Skytrax World Airport Awards, Cape Town International Airport was voted the best airport on the African continent for the seventh consecutive year.

 In 2022, South Africa was placed sixth out of 48 sub-Saharan African countries on the Ibrahim Index of African Governance.
-South Africa scored well in Rule of Law, Transparency, Corruption, Participation and Human Rights, but scored low in Safety and Security.
+It scored well in Rule of Law, Transparency, Corruption, Participation and Human Rights, but scored low in Safety and Security.

-In 2022, the South African women's team won the Women's Africa Cup of Nations.
+In 2022, South Africa's women's team won the Women's Africa Cup of Nations, beating Morocco 2–1 in the final.

-In 2022, the cumulated duration of the outages due to rotational load shedding was equivalent to 157 days.
+In 2022, the cumulative duration of outages due to rotational load shedding in South Africa, with each lasting 2 to 4 hours, was equivalent to 157 days.

 As of February 2023, South Africa has the sixth highest crime rate in the world.